Automattic/wp-calypso/client/extensions/woocommerce/state/sites/product-categories/README.md

 ### `getTotalProductCategories( state, query: object, siteId: number )`

 Gets the total number of product categories available on a site for a query.
 Optional `siteId`, will default to the currently selected site.

+### `getProductCategoriesLastPage( state, query: object, siteId: number )`

+Returns the last page number of results for a query.
+Optional `siteId`, will default to the currently selected site.

+### `areProductCategoriesLoadingIgnoringPage( state, query: object, siteId: number )`

+Similar to `areProductCategoriesLoading`, this selector returns if a given request is being loaded for a query, ignoring the page parameter -- meaning this will return if there is a pending request for a certain query on any page of results.
+Optional `siteId`, will default to the currently selected site.

+### `getProductCategoriesIgnoringPage( state, query: object, siteId: number )`

+Similar to `getProductCategories`, this selector returns all results from a particular query, across all loaded pages.
+Optional `siteId`, will default to the currently selected site.